 Once these items are received, the Admissions Office will evaluate the applicant's credentials and make an admission decision.
 If the applicant is accepted to the University, he/she will be notified, and should submit the following item before the SEVIS I-20 will be issued and registration permitted.

-A deposit for the first semester's tuition and fees, room and board, ($1,000 U.S. currency) must be sent.
+A deposit for the first semester's tuition and fees, room and board, ($9,444 U.S. currency) must be sent.
 Checks or money orders should be made payable to Georgia Southwestern State University.
 The deposit should be mailed directly to the Business Office, Georgia Southwestern State University, 800 Georgia Southwestern State University Drive, Americus, GA 31709.
-(This deposit is refundable to the student should the student decide not to attend.)
+(This deposit is refundable should the student decide not to attend.)

 Each international student must obtain and maintain health/accident insurance.
 Proof of coverage should be presented prior to registration to prevent the assessment of an insurance fee.
 International students wishing to purchase the University offered comprehensive insurance plan should contact GSW Health Services.
 This plan is designed to meet the needs of international student coverage.